How to apply for a PhD

 Receiving an offer

-We will notify you through our application system if we decide to offer you a place.
+We will notify you through our postgraduate application system if we decide to offer you a place.

 Your offer may include conditions - for example, completing your undergraduate or Masters degree with a certain grade or meeting our English language requirements.

-If you decide to accept our offer, you can notify us using the online application system.
+If you decide to accept our offer, you can notify us using the postgraduate application system.

 You can still accept your offer even if you have not yet secured funding.
 However, you should have funding in place by the time you start at Sussex.